danhitchcock/nano_tipper_z/README.md

 If the address isn't affiliated with a Redditor, **No.** I only have private keys for redditors, not for addresses.
 If you send Nano to Binance for example, I cannot retrieve it.

 ## I sent a tip to the wrong redditor.
 Can I get it back?
 You basically gave a stranger a dollar, and I have no control over that.
-Yes, I control the private keys, but I really don't want to start manually making unauthorized transactions on people's accounts.
+Yes, I technically control the private keys, but I really don't want to start manually making unauthorized transactions on people's accounts.
 If the stranger is a redditor and doesn't activate their account, you will get your tip back in 30 days.
 If they *do* activate their account, it's theirs.
 You can try asking them for it back.

 ## Have you implemented any spam prevention for your bot?
 Users are allowed 5 requests every 30 seconds.
 If you do more than that, the bot ignores you until 30 seconds have passed.